Getting THE WORD Out: Simple How-To Steps to Help the Blue Lodges Work the Local Press

-- Lodge programs that benefit the community at-large or a local non-profit or charity group:
+- Lodge programs that benefit the community at-large or a local nonprofit or charity group, such as:

 - Some of the smaller local radio stations will make free announcements about things going on in their community.
-No harm in asking.
+There is no harm in asking.

 - Many cities and towns have a place on their website to post times and places for local clubs and associations.

 - Most towns have an entrance sign showing the time and date of service club meetings, usually sponsored by the Chamber of Commerce or the Businessmen’s Association.
 Ask them if you can hang your Lodge sign there too.